 She randomly assigns a different boundary type to each student.
 Without naming the boundary type they were given, students write a detailed description of a fictional spot on the globe, including plate movements, geological features, and phenomena.
 They then pair with other students, who read their description and try to identify the plate boundary type they were assigned.

 Video: Submit a 5-8 minute video of your instruction with learners.
 The video submission can be one continuous instructional segment, or a series of excerpts from various lessons.
 This video should demonstrate your effective use of writing as a part of instruction on a regular basis.
+Follow your district/charter guidelines for student privacy.
 Video submissions should follow all relevant LEA (district/charter) and FERPA guidelines.

 Unit Plan: Submit a unit plan that shows how writing is used throughout a series of lessons to support students' understanding and use of a central concept or skill.
 The unit plan should include various types of writing opportunities and demonstrate your effective and consistent use of writing to support instruction of your subject area standards.